SRGSSR/srglogger-apple/README.md

 }
 ```

+## Thread-safety

+Logging can be performed from any thread.

 ## Apple unified logging troubleshooting

 If you are using Apple unified logging and do not see the logs: